 The Pile-Dwelling Period in the Southeastern Alpine Region

-Comparative Studies of Ideas and Cultures (3rd level)Modul:
+Comparative Study of Ideas and Cultures (3rd cycle)Modul:

 Course code: 15

 Year of study: Brez letnika

 Course type: general elective

 At least a passive understanding of German, English, and Italian is recommended.

 Students become acquainted with the main topics of Neolithic and Eneolithic research in central Slovenia.
 The central part of Slovenia was settled relatively late in the first half of the fifth millennium BC by the first farmers, potters, and probably prospectors for copper minerals.
 The area was then occupied in the fourth and third millennia BC.
 It is assumed there was no continuity of settlement.
 The periods of occupation were highly dependent on climatic conditions and other events.

 This course acquaints students with some aspects of the colonization of Slovenia and neighbouring lands.
 Special attention is paid to research on economic opportunities and activities in Neolithic and Eneolithic society.
 Students are introduced to research work in practice.
 Work with archaeological artefacts (pottery, copper objects, etc.) is planned.